wlcrs/tmodbus/README.md

 - Pure Python library with minimal dependencies
 - Fully **t**yped
 - Full **t**est coverage
-- Support for both Modbus TCP and RTU clients
+- Support for Modbus TCP, RTU, ASCII and RTU-over-TCP clients
 - Support for TCP over SSL connections
 - Auto reconnect and retry functionality (which can be enabled optionally)
 - Extensible with custom Modbus functions and exception codes